nk2IsHere/meowchannel/doc/getting-started.md

 }

-/// You should extend from StoreState and use WidgetStoreProviderMixin class _TodoApplicationWidgetState extends StoreState<TodoApplicationWidget> with WidgetStoreProviderMixin {
+/// You should extend from StoreState in order to subscribe to stores automagically class _TodoApplicationWidgetState extends StoreState<TodoApplicationWidget> {

   /// Here all Stores which are required by the Widget can be specified
   @override